 Breeze Blocks - Frequently Asked Questions

-Breeze Blocks are decorative concrete masonry units that are used outdoors and indoors to divide spaces, provide privacy and add sun protection, while maintaining airflow.
-Sometimes called Screen Blocks, Ventilation Blocks, Brise-Soleil or Cobogó, they have been produced in hundreds of designs.
+Breeze Blocks are decorative concrete masonry units that are used outdoors and indoors to divide spaces and provide privacy while maintaining view, add sun protection and heat reduction, while maintaining airflow.
+Sometimes called Screen Blocks, Ventilation Blocks, Brise-Soleil or Cobogó, they can complement a diverse range of architectural styles.
 Breeze Blocks are ideal for both residential and commercial projects.
+The applications are virtually endless and can be used as curtain walls, room dividers, sun screens, and fencing.
 Unlike most masonry blocks, Breeze Blocks are non-structural, and must be externally reinforced.
-Please review our installation and care instructions for details.
+Please review our installation and care instructions for details. .

 How are Tesselle Breeze Blocks made?